cover-me/FP-monitor/README.md

 [PT OFF(0)-ON(1)]
 PATH=VI,127.0.0.1:3375,FP.vi/PNL_CTR,3/TAB_PAGE,0/PAGE_CTR,10/TAB_PAGE,1/PAGE_CTR,0
 ```
 Here we name the reading as `PT OFF(0)-ON(1)`. `VI,127.0.0.1:3375,FP.vi` refers to the FP.vi of the Leiden program.
 Each LabVIEW excutable has a tcp server by default to talk with other programs. `PNL_CTR,3` gets a control from the Panel with index 3.
-It is a tab control in our case. `TAB_PAGE,0` returns the 0th control inside a tab control...
+It is a tab control in our case. `TAB_PAGE,0` returns the 0th page of a tab control...

 `T water out (C)` is a bit different.
 The reading is inside a cluster control.
 We can not get the reading even after we get a reference to the cluster.
 To sovle this, we can add `VALUE=CLUSTER,2` as shown bellow, which means the value indexed by 2.
 ```